 But the problems with Xbox One are not always external or related to messages in Windows 10, and there could be other issues too.
 Here’s looking at a few of them:

-The Network Connection and Latency
+2] Check Network Connection and Latency

-This could be the most obvious, yet easy to miss reason.
+This could be the most obvious, yet easy-to-miss reason.
 If the network isn’t connected, it halts every other associated functionality.
 While it would be obvious while re-initiating the setup, a better way to check would be to go to Home > Gaming > Xbox Networking.
 The Internet Connection should show ‘Connected’.

 Now while the network might be connected, the connection may not be as stable.
 Check the same in the Latency section.
 Ideally, the latency should be less than 100ms and the packets lost should be minimal.

 Sometimes when you’re previewing or streaming a game on Xbox One, it freezes and more often than not, the problem lies with the graphics.
 If you use your laptop for gaming purposes, it is advisable that you switch to one with switchable graphics.

 You can also switch the app to “Battery Saving/Low Performance” mode and make sure your drivers are updated.

-EVGA PrecisionX is a software which lets you fine tune your graphics card, including Memory Clock Fan Speed, voltage and GPU Clock Offsets.
-It is used as an overclocking tool for your graphics card and provides a high-paced, advanced level performance.
+EVGA PrecisionX is a software which lets you fine-tune your graphics card, including Memory Clock Fan Speed, voltage and GPU Clock Offsets.
+It is used as an overclocking tool for your graphics card and provides a high-paced, advanced-level performance.
 But although several gamers use this software, they have complained that it creates issues Xbox One.

 If you’re using EVGA PrecisionX and your Xbox One freezes, disable the EVGA PrecisionX, and then start it up again.

-Always choose the Safe Mode
+7] Choose the Safe Mode